pytorch/pytorch/docs/source/distributed.pipelining.rst

 It consists of two parts: a
 **splitting frontend** and a **distributed runtime**.
-The splitting frontend takes your model code as-is, splits it up into "model partitions", and capture the data-flow relationship.
+The splitting frontend takes your model code as-is, splits it up into "model partitions", and captures the data-flow relationship.
 The distributed runtime executes the pipeline stages on different devices in parallel, handling things like micro-batch splitting, scheduling, communication, and gradient propagation, etc.